 Answers to your questions

 The idea for Giki, which stands for “Get Informed know Your Impact”, came in 2016 when co-founders, and husband and wife, James and Jo Hand were continually struck by how they, their friends and many people they spoke to were struggling to find products that aligned with their own values.
-Giki was then started in 2017 with an aim to build a prototype to see if there was an simple, intuitive way to link people directly to information that they cared about beyond price and brand.
-After a successful beta the launch for Giki’s app was then ready for Spring 2018.
+Giki was then founded in 2017 to see if there was an simple, intuitive way to link people directly to information that they cared about beyond price and brand.

 How Giki develops depends very much on what our users are asking for.
-However, our product plan includes an Android version, more badges and lots more content about sustainable, healthy and fair living.
+However, our plan includes more badges and lots more content about sustainable, healthy and fair living.
 We’d also like to include smaller brands and work towards a way for people to measure how they are becoming more sustainable over time.

 Our mission is to encourage sustainable consumption by inspiring people to make small, regular changes in their shopping which are good for them, better for the environment and fairer to others.
 Our vision is that all products and services become sustainable so really we want every product on the market to be awarded as many badges as possible.

 Giki Social Enterprise is an independent company and our aim is to help consumers better understand the products they buy.
 However, we are always open to improvement and so will listen to advice and comments from brands and retailers and also work to ensure our data is as accurate as possible.

 At the moment we don’t link directly to a shopping list that allows you to buy products.
 If that’s a feature you’d like to see then let us know.

 We want to make it easy for everyone to make small regular changes and by suggesting alternatives we hope to support this.
 Some may be direct comparisons, other a little more quirky!
 For our alternatives we are always looking for products with more badges in a similar category.
 However, if the product is already awarded the top number of badges in its category then we show a few other options.

 Yes.
 Free to download, free to scan a product.
 As a social enterprise our primary goal is to encourage more sustainable consumption.